guettli/scrum/README.md

 Finally it is about one thing: Can we deliver a something which customers will like?
 How much does it cost us, how much will we receive?

-My guideline: Avoid the meta-level, otherwise communicating will likey get childish blublu-blabla.
+My guideline: Avoid the meta-level, otherwise communicating will likey get childish blabla-blublue.
 Be precise, implement small solutions today instead of talking about big solutions which are likely to fail.

 BTW, I like the [Getting Things Done Method](https://en.wikipedia.org/wiki/Getting_Things_Done) of David Allen, [WOOP](https://woopmylife.org/en/home) of Prof. Dr. Gabriele Oettingen and [Nonviolent Communication](https://en.wikipedia.org/wiki/Nonviolent_Communication) of  Marshall Rosenberg.
-These methods help me more than the Agile Stuff.
+These methods help me more than too abstract meta level theory.

 Some years ago "strategic" was the buzzword.
 Today "agile" is the buzzword.
 Let's see what will come next.
 Maybe "sustainable", "resilient" or "cloud native".